KL13NT/courseware-as-code/README.md

 You'll need to setup the environemnt variables in the deployment you're using, as well as the CI/CD yourself.
 The recommended host is Vercel since they support NextJS out of the box and all you need is to link the repository.
-If you'd like to build the demo (this repo) just click the button below!
+Netlify also offer a great experience, though you'd be required to use the `export` option instead of just building.
+If you'd like to deploy the demo (this repo) just click the button below!

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2FKL13NT%2Fcourseware-as-code&project-name=courseware-as-code&repo-name=courseware-as-code)